 Like I said before, most genres started as computer games before being made for consoles.
-In fact, due to the limited fast action in favor of a slow, methodical gameplay, most simulations thrived in the computer realm in comparison with consoles.
-However some companies did try to port them to consoles, but most console players in the 80s and 90s preferred a more action-oriented approach to gaming.
-Today’s subject although more known in the Sega Megadrive/Genesis’ library, begun its existence as a computer game. we’re talking about 688 Attack Sub.
+In fact, due to the limited fast action in favour of slow, methodical gameplay, most simulations thrived in the computer realm in comparison with consoles.
+However, some companies did try to port them to consoles, but most console players in the 80s and 90s preferred more action-oriented games.
+Today’s subject although more known in the Sega Megadrive/Genesis’ library, begun its existence as a computer game.
+We’re talking about 688 Attack Sub.

 When designing a game heavily based on a classic title and it doesn’t have its own proper identity, it runs the risk of being considered a clone or a rip-off.
 Today, we’ll take a look at one such game and decide if it’s a rip-off or not.
 I’m talking about Low Blow.